Krishshah0012/Krishshah0012/README.md

-### Hi there 👋
+### Welcome to my crib👋

-I'm a recent graduate from Purdue University with a Bachelor of Science degree in Data Science.
-I currently reside in Miami, Florida but am open to relocation.
-I'm looking for a Data Analyst/Scientist/ML Engineer position (I know I'm versatile) in a progressive environment.
+I'm a recent graduate from Purdue University with a Bachelor of Science in Data Science.
+I'm looking for a Data Analyst/Scientist/ML Engineer positions (I know I'm versatile) in a progressive environment.
 Here are some of my hype projects!
 Feel free to email me at: krishshah0012@gmail.com
-Or connect with me on LinkedIn: https://www.linkedin.com/in/krish-shah-40a1b1244/
+Or connect with me on LinkedIn: https://www.linkedin.com/in/krishshah--/
 <!--
 **Krishshah0012/Krishshah0012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.